george-gca/bracis_2023_srcaps/pages/our_solution.md

 </v-clicks>

 <!--
+Model configuration like kernel size, batch size, number of epochs, and so on, please refer to the paper

 For training we used the training set of the DIV2K dataset, which is composed by a wide variety of image types.
 We investigated a miriad of loss functions combinations, including L1, SSIM, MS-SSIM, edge map, and a few others.
 For our final version we stick with the adaptive loss function.
 For more information about number of epochs, model params, and other details, please refer to the paper.
 For validation we used a collection of commonly used datasets, composed of the validation set of the DIV2K, as well as the Set5, Set14, B100, and Urban100 datasets.
 For metrics we used PSNR, SSIM, MS-SSIM, and FLIP.
 For more information about the metrics, please refer to the paper.
 A few questions might arise, besides why we used capsules.
 So let's answer a few of them.
 -->